 - 1. You can use the arrows to look at the next question. - 2.
 When you have answered a question, a circle appears on that question. - 3.
-When you click on 'review' the question number changes to a blue square. - 4.
+You can't change an answer once you have clicked on it, or typed it. - 4.
 Your writing is saved automatically. - 5.
 There is a clock to tell you how much time you have left.